 |My favorite photographer trying out his new Nikon|

 While Mount Rushmore is a part of the National Parks Service, there is no entry fee.
-You do have to pay for parking though since the parking complex since it is a concession between the NPS and the Mount Rushmore Society.
-We paid $11.00 to park and the pass is good for the remainder of the year.
+You do have to pay for parking though since the parking complex is a concession between the NPS and the Mount Rushmore Society.
+We paid $11.00 to park and the pass is good for the remainder of the year (for the same vehicle I am told).

 It took EJ about an hour and a half to complete his booklet and investigate the visitor center displays.
 He also had to speak with a ranger and find out what they do at the park.
 He was happy to learn that part of a ranger’s job is to help children learn about the parks and why they are important.
 He proudly handed the ranger his completed book and took an oath that he would always work to protect the parks before being presented with his badge.